ToruNiina/website/content/posts/accuracy-of-rsqrt-and-weird-shadows-in-ray-tracing.en.md

 In the 3D CG field, there is a popular optimization technique called [fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root).
 It is a fast approximation of \\(1/\sqrt{x}\\) that is computed when we regularize the length of a vector.

-Nowadays, most x86_64 CPUs implement `rsqrtss, rsqrtps` instructions that have higher accuracies.
+Nowadays, most x86_64 CPUs implement `rsqrtss` instruction that have higher accuracies.
 By replacing `sqrt` and division with `rsqrtss`, we would gain some speedup.

 In Rust, you can call intrinsic functions via `std::arch::x86_64`.